EMPLOYMENT SERVICE IN HUNGARY

 In Hungary, the standard working time is 8 hours a day, 5 days a week in full-time jobs.

-In principle, the weekly hours should be split equally among the working days, and same rule goes for the part-time work schedule as well.
+In principle, the weekly hours have to be split equally among the working days, and same rule goes for the part-time work schedule as well.

 - Employee is entitled to a +50% allowance on top of the normal gross salary for overtime hours worked on normal workdays,

-- Employee is entitled to special +15% remuneration for hours worked during nights (between 10pm - 06am) - and other allowance may also applicable depending on the work schedule.
+- Employee is entitled to special +15% remuneration for hours worked during nights (between 10.00pm - 6.00am) and other allowance may also applicable depending on the work schedule indicated on timesheets.

-However, in accordance with the Labor Code, working hours may be arranged unequal by the employer for specific periods (monthly periods but not longed then 4 month or 17 weeks) and for specific jobs within the legal limits and the resting rules must be followed for such work schedules.
+However, in accordance with the Labor Code, working hours may be arranged unequal by the local employer for specific schedule (monthly period is the most common but not longed then 4 month or 17 weeks) and for specific jobs within the legal limits, and the resting rules must be followed for such work schedules.
+Unequal work schedules must be announced in a written schedule min.
+7 days the work schedule starts.
+However, EOR service provider may only offer other then standard working schedules to local employees if end-client is a registered local company in Hungary.

-Employee's working hours must be recorded and the documented on monthly timesheets in respect to hours worked must be signed with both employee and employer.
+Employee's working hours must be recorded and the documented on monthly timesheets (commonly called as attendance sheet) in respect to hours worked must be signed with both employee and employer.
+There is timesheet drafts we recommend to be used based on local requirements to record worked standard or extraordinary (for example OT) hours properly for payroll.

 Vacation in Hungary